Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

   logformat: default
 ```

-Curator cannot use the `ELASTICSEARCH_URL`.
-You need to define 2 other environment variables on your app duplicating `ELASTICSEARCH_URL` content.
+Curator cannot use the `ELASTICSEARCH_URL` environment variable.
+You need to define two other environment variables on your app, duplicating `ELASTICSEARCH_URL` content.
 Hence if your `ELASTICSEARCH_URL` variable is set to `http://user:password@host:port`, you need to define 2 environment variables:

 ```